Top 10 Tips For Practicing Self Care

 Getting clear on what you don’t want is just as important as knowing what you do want.
 Making room for the things you want to do means you have to be willing to first let go of the things that aren’t serving you, such as gossip, procrastination or eating sugar.

 This could technically go in the category of honoring my body, but, it just had to have its own place in this list.
-The ability to be in a place of sanctuary, away from the noise, crowd and clutter isn’t actually that far away.
+The ability to be in a place of sanctuary, away from the noise, crowd, and clutter isn’t actually that far away.
 It’s within us!
 We just have to remember that it’s there and available when we choose to use it.

 Meditation will take some practice, like anything else unfamiliar or new, but it’s worth it.
 We can use meditation to center and bring ourselves back into our hearts.
-Whenever I am feeling tense, cloudy headed, or just in need of serenity, I find that sitting in silence for a while allows my mind to relax and connect with what I need at that time.
-I highly recommend adding mediation to your regular routine!
+Whenever I am feeling tense, cloudy-headed, or just in need of serenity, I find that sitting in silence for a while allows my mind to relax and connect with what I need at that time.
+I highly recommend adding meditation to your regular routine!
 You will see a major shift in yourself, how you manage stress, and how you see the world around you.